fjvallarino/monomer/docs/tutorials/02-styling.md

 Before you can display a label, you need to load fonts into the system.
 This can be done using the application's config.
-The monomer-starter project includes the Roboto fonts for Regular, Bold and Italic, and they are loaded this way:
+The monomer-starter project includes the Roboto fonts for Regular, Medium, Bold and Italic, and they are loaded this way:

 ```haskell
 config = [